 Step 3: Attach the Sight

-With the bowstring strung efficiently, the third step in setting up a recurve bow is attaching the bow sights.
+With the bowstring strung efficiently, the third step is attaching the bow sights.
 Three options can go on the sight, an L-shaped bracket, a bracket with a vertical bar, or just a horizontal bar.
 The choice largely depends on personal preference.